-The family law duty lawyer may be able to help on your court date for family law matters in the Federal Circuit and Family Court of Australia.
+The family law duty lawyer is a free lawyer who may be able to help if you are going to court about a family law matter in the Federal Circuit and Family Court of Australia.

 The family law duty lawyer may not necessarily appear with you in court (unless you have a specific need), but they can still:

 - give you information and advice